 kmsDataKeyReusePeriodSeconds: 900

 The encryptionConfiguration property enables customer-managed encryption.
-Set type to CUSTOMER_MANAGED_KMS_KEY and provide a kmsKeyId.
-The kmsDataKeyReusePeriodSeconds property controls how often Step Functions requests new data keys (between 60 and 900 seconds).
+Set type to CUSTOMER_MANAGED_KMS_KEY and provide the kmsKeyId.
+The kmsDataKeyReusePeriodSeconds controls how often Step Functions requests new data keys from KMS (between 60 and 900 seconds).

 Beyond these examples

 These snippets focus on specific state machine features: Standard and Express workflow types, CloudWatch Logs integration, and customer-managed encryption.
-They’re intentionally minimal rather than full workflow applications.
+They’re intentionally minimal rather than full workflow orchestrations.

 The examples reference pre-existing infrastructure such as IAM execution roles with Step Functions trust policies, Lambda functions referenced in state machine definitions, CloudWatch Log Groups, and KMS keys.
 They focus on configuring the state machine rather than provisioning everything around it.